ka9q/ka9q-radio/docs/FFTW3.md

 world.
 Besides its traditional use in spectral analysis, the FFT is used in many audio and image compression algorithms.
 It is also the basis of orthogonal frequency division multiplex (OFDM), which has pretty much taken over modern terrestrial digital communications.
-It is also heavily used in medical imaging, such as MRI, CT and PET scanners.
+The FFT is also heavily used in medical imaging, such as MRI, CT and PET scanners.